dotnet/docs/docs/orleans/host/configuration-guide/startup-tasks.md

 ---
-title: Startup Tasks
+title: Startup tasks
+description: Learn how to configure and manage startup tasks in .NET Orleans. ms.date: 02/01/2022
 ---

-# Startup Tasks
+# Startup tasks

-In many cases, some task needs to be performed automatically as soon as a silo becomes available. *Startup Tasks* provide this functionality.
+In many cases, some task needs to be performed automatically as soon as a silo becomes available.
+Startup tasks provide this functionality.

 Some use cases include, but are not limited to: